Baby Got Back: In popular culture

-Jonathan Coulton cover/Glee cover
+Jonathan Coulton/Glee cover

 Jonathan Coulton released a cover of "Baby Got Back" during his Thing a Week project in October 2005, with the song being released as part of the first Thing A Week compilation album the next year.
+Coulton performs the song on acoustic guitar with a gentle and tender melody at odds with the lascivious nature of the lyrics.

-In late January 2013, a preview of the television show Glee included a cover of "Baby Got Back" that would be part of an upcoming episode.
-Coulton and others noted that the backing music was at least extremely similar to his recorded version—and possibly used his original musical composition or even the audio track.
-Coulton reported that the Fox Broadcasting Network had not asked him about using the recording, nor responded to his inquiries before the episode aired.
-The episode, "Sadie Hawkins", aired unchanged on January 24, 2013; further analysis of the aired version showed the Glee cover appeared to use Coulton's original musical arrangement; it included Coulton's original melody and a changed line in Coulton's version ("Johnny C's in trouble" instead of the original "Mix-a-Lot's in trouble").
-Fox officials later contacted agents for Coulton, claiming, in his words, "they're within their legal rights to do this, and that [Coulton] should be happy for the exposure", even though Coulton is not credited within the episode.
-Coulton has been exploring legal options; while musical covers do not have copyright legal protection in the United States, Coulton may have legal rights if the Glee version is found to have used his audio track or original composition directly.
-Coulton has since released his cover of "Baby Got Back" to iTunes, what he calls "a cover of Glee's cover of my cover of Sir Mix-a-Lot's song", with proceeds going to charity.
-Coulton's experience led other artists who believe that Glee used their cover arrangements as backing within the show to step forward with similar claims.
+Coulton's arrangement of the song was used in a 2013 episode of the musical television series Glee without Coulton's knowledge or permission.
+Coulton publicly lambasted the show's producers, and alleged that they had even lifted elements from his recording, but claimed that Fox responded that "they're within their legal rights to do this, and that [Coulton] should be happy for the exposure", though Coulton pointed out that he was not credited within the episode.
+Coulton released his cover of "Baby Got Back" to iTunes, labelling it "a cover of Glee's cover of my cover of Sir Mix-a-Lot's song", with proceeds going to charity.
+Coulton pursued legal charges against the show's producers, but ultimately dropped them, deciding a seeming victory in the court of public opinion was "a good enough win."
+The controversy was referenced in a season 5 episode of The Good Wife entitled "Goliath and David".

 Related songs

 In a 2000 interview, Sir Mix-a-Lot reflected, "There's always butt songs.
 Hell, I got the idea sitting up here listening to old Parliament records: Motor Booty Affair.
 Black men like butts.
 That's the bottom line."
 The song is part of a tradition of 1970s–90s African-American music celebrating the female posterior, including "Da Butt", "Rump Shaker", and "Shake Your Groove Thing".

-In 2014, Trinidadian-American rapper Nicki Minaj sampled the basis and some verses of "Baby Got Back" for her hit "Anaconda", from the album The Pinkprint.
+In 2014, Trinidadian-American rapper Nicki Minaj sampled "Baby Got Back", including some of its verses, for her hit "Anaconda", from the album The Pinkprint.
 The song has been viewed by some as a diss track, in answer to "Baby Got Back".
 Whereas Sir Mix-a-Lot focuses on a woman's body and the pleasure it gives him, Minaj raps from the perspective of the unnamed woman, and shows how she uses her callipygian physique to profit and empower herself.

+In the Horrible Histories television series, a parody song uses the rhythm and call-and-response structure of "Baby Got Back" to retell the failures of over-ambitious royal flagships: The White Ship (1120), The Mary Rose (1545) and The Vasa (1628).